rust-lang/async-book/src/execution/executor.md

 }
 ```

-In order poll futures, we'll also need to create a `LocalWaker` to provide to
+To poll futures, we'll also need to create a `LocalWaker` to provide to `Poll`.
-poll.
 As discussed in the [task wakeups section], `LocalWaker`s are responsible
 for scheduling a task to be polled again once `wake` is called.
 Remember that
 `LocalWaker`s tell the executor exactly which task has become ready, allowing
 them to poll just the futures that are ready to make progress.
 The easiest way